Thank you for signing up to . You will receive a verification email shortly.

 Apples or Pears portion size

-Some fruit are just easier to measure than others and two of the simplest versions come in the form of apples and pears.
-Just one of each of these classically British fruits will give your 5 a day a boost, and who doesn’t enjoy an apple pie we ask?
+Some fruit are just easier to measure than others and two of the simplest versions come in the form of apples (opens in new tab) and pears (opens in new tab).
+Just one of each of these classically British fruits will give your 5 a day a boost, and who doesn't enjoy an apple pie we ask?
 The perfect use!

 Kiwi portion size